 It’s funny when you become involved in a garden show in its first year.
 Many wonder how it will go, and there are question marks everywhere – other than from the people that truly believe in it and put everything into it to make it work.
 So I can’t thank all of these people enough for the opportunity to be a part of creating an event that I feel has a great future and will only get better over the next couple of years.
 So I sit here leaning back in my chair and step back into reality, I can say that I’m so glad I was involved, and saw the success of the first ‘Australian Garden Show Sydney’ this year.

-Many thanks to all my supporters – Semken Landscaping, Outdeco, Limestone Australia, Tida Lighting, Lab de Stu, Plantmark, Tait Furniture, Vertiscape, Pop Plant, Sir Walter Turf and students from Northern Sydney Institute of TAFE, Ryde Campus.
+Many thanks to all my supporters – Semken Landscaping, Outdeco, Limestone Australia, Tida Lighting, Lab de Stu, Plantmark, Tait Furniture, Vertiscape, Pop Plant, Sir Walter Turf and students from TAFE NSW, Ryde.